 GNP is trying to break down that narrow definition of what a child can be.
 If that is a political statement then it is one I’m proud to make.

 So What Does This Look Like?

 Was buying that pink dress anti-GNP?
 I don’t think so.
 As an introspective person, I had an awareness of my gender-laden choice.
-What if my daughter doesn’t like dresses?
+What if my child who was assigned female at birth doesn’t like dresses?
 Doesn’t like pink?
 Doesn’t identify as a girl?

 Practicing traditional, gender-biased parenting would be only letting your girls wear pink frilly frocks and making statements that subtly limit the choice.
 For example, “that’s not girly enough” or “you’d just look adorable in the pink one” all train her to know that mom (and society) expect her to be girly.

 It would be just as gender-biased to tease my daughter for wanting to wear pink.
 For example, rolling my eyes with a “ugh, that is so frilly” could make her feel bad for liking traditionally feminine things.